ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 - For the purpose of numerical optimization, misclassification error is not a good option, since it is not differentiable

-- Entropy>Gini impurity>Missclassification error
-  (in terms of sensitivity to impurity)
+- Entropy>Gini impurity>Missclassification error, in terms of sensitivity to impurity

 <br>
-For the loss function
+For loss function
 $$
 R(t)
 $$